 Add 2¼ cups lukewarm water and 2 tablespoon sugar and begin to knead.
 Add oil and salt and increase mixer speed to high.

 Allow to rise for 12 minutes.
 Wrap the bowl in plastic wrap and refrigerate for 30 minutes.

 Remove from the refrigerator and divide the dough into 20 balls.

 Roll each ball into a long rope with narrow edges and a thicker middle and create a pretzel shape or a figure eight.
-Place on a parchment paper lined baking sheet and allow to rise for 30 minutes.
+Place on a Gefen Easy Baking Parchment Paper lined baking sheet and allow to rise for 30 minutes.